 Figure 3 is taken from Figure 8-1 of the WSMP and shows proposed future water facilities in the North Zone.
 The WSMP proposes construction of a new 1,500 gallon per minute well in the Northeast Quadrant (North Zone) by 2030.
-In future buildout conditions, an additional well and 0.26 MG of useable storage are proposed within the Northeast Quadrant (North Zone).
-Construction of a new 1,500 gpm well is proposed as part of the Dixon 257 project and will be located in the northwest portion of the site.
+In future buildout conditions, an additional well and 0.40 MG of useable storage are proposed within the Northeast Quadrant (North Zone).
+The usable storage calculation does not take into consideration requirements for dead storage or overflow requirements.
+Construction of a new 1,500 gpm well is proposed as part of the Campus project and will be located in the northwest portion of the site.
 The proposed well site can accommodate a future storage tank and an additional well will be constructed within the Northeast Quadrant in future build-out conditions when deemed necessary by the City of Dixon.
 The future second well site will tentatively be located at the northeast edge of the specific plan.
 In addition to the proposed well, Figure 3 shows proposed 12" water mains serving the site and the parcels north with two connections in East Dorset Drive and two connections in Vaughn Road.